Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 For Kim, the methamphetamine use came first.
 Then she added heroin.

-"I ended up doing both, at the same time, every day, both of them," she says.
+"I ended up doing both at the same time every day, both of them," she says.

 For Kim, it was always about finding the recipe to what felt normal.
 Start with meth.
 Add some heroin.
 Touch up the speed.